timofeysie/dot-one/README.md

 The code is first shown in-situ in the NavBar.
 After it works it is refactored by putting the whole thing in a custom hook.
 There are good reasons for this.

-- It makes the code cleaner with all the logic for our toggle functionality in one place.
+- It makes the code cleaner with all the logic for the toggle functionality in one place.
 - The above follows the Single Responsibility Principal (SRP or the SOLID principals of development) which also allows the navbar to only be responsible for what it does.
 - It can be reusable any time we want to toggle any element.